ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

 You can share this CID with anyone, and they can use it on their IPFS node to obtain the content you uploaded.

-If you take the CID and load it on the gateway, you will see the content:
+If you take the CID and load it on the HTTP gateway, you will see the content:
 > e.g. https://ipfs.io/ipfs/QmYt9ypyGsR1BKdaCGPdwdBgAiuXK5AYN2bGSNZov7YXuk

 <img src="../../images/jsipfs-add-gateway.png" width="1000">